infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Operable principle for Android.md

 ### Bypass Blocks

+:white_check_mark: **Success criteria**

 The app should be implemented in a way that it is possible to relatively easy skip the content that is repeated on the screen or the content that is irrelevant to the user.

-This is feature is based on well on a good implementation of grouping the views that are displayed in the app. // TO-DO add link to section Adaptable in Perceivable guidelines
+This is feature is based on a good implementation of grouping the views that are displayed in the app as described in [link to perceivable guidelines].

 For example, accessibility services users should be able to skip the whole RecyclerView list if the content is irrelevant to them without having to go through each item in the list.